runodp/dagster-odp/docs/getting-started/quickstart.md

-# Quickstart: Your First Dagster ODP Project
+# Quickstart: Your First dagster-odp Project

-This quickstart guide will walk you through setting up a simple project that echoes "Hello, Dagster ODP!" to the console.
-By the end, you'll have a working Dagster ODP setup and understand the basics of creating assets.
+This quickstart guide will walk you through setting up a simple project that echoes "Hello, dagster-odp!" to the console.
+By the end, you'll have a working dagster-odp setup and understand the basics of creating assets.

 ## Prerequisites